s9y/Metatron/README.md

 $ php metatron.phar diag:version
 ```

-#### Retrieve config values
+#### Retrieve S9y config values

-Prints the value of one or more config keys where the optional argument `name` is the name of the config key.
+Prints the value of one or more Serendipity config keys where the optional argument `name` is the name of the config key.
 Setting the `search` option list all config keys that contain `name`.

 ```bash
 $ php metatron.phar diag:config [-s|--search] [name]